The 2.3 GHz continuum survey of the GEM project: Data description and processing

 \subsection{Time stamping and pointing calibration}

-The Colombian data set had each frame tagged with UT seconds and we adjusted a simple linear progression with a step size of $\tau$ seconds to time stamp each frame.
-For the Brazilian data, we relied on an iterative process to minimize the difference between the timing of the frames in the time line of 1-s updates of the GPS receiver and the expected cadence of the seamless data stream.
+The Colombian data set had each frame tagged in seconds and we adjusted a simple linear progression with a step size of $\tau$ seconds to time-stamp each frame.
+For the Brazilian data, we relied on an iterative process to minimize the difference between the timing of the frames in the timeline of 1\thinspace{s} updates of the GPS receiver and the expected cadence of the seamless data stream.
 We broke the latter into equal time slots of $2^\mathrm{h}$ and $34^\mathrm{m}$ to facilitate detection and correction of systematics during the data collection.
-Smaller time slots were inevitable whenever interruptions of the scanning process were encountered in lining up the TOD or the data stream was found to be corrupted.
+Shorter time slots were inevitable whenever interruptions of the scanning process were encountered in lining up the TOD or when the data stream was found to be corrupted.

-Readings from the azimuth angle encoder were first scaled to match 360\deg\ rotations of constant speed and then the Ephemeris of the Sun was used to estimate the offset betweeen the astronomical azimuth of the Sun and the encoder readout for the peak of the radiometer signal during scans that brought the GEM circle in the sky close to the Sun.
-In order to guarantee a consistent mechanical configuration for all the scans, we used a calibrated steel bar to lock the dish into pre-defined elevation angles.
-Fine tuning of the actual azimuth and elevation angles was accomplished by re-projecting the polar coordinates, $\theta$ and $\phi$, of the boresight onto a celestial grid centered on the ephemeris-specified position of the Moon, as shown in Fig.~\ref{Fig6}.
+Readings from the azimuth angle encoder were first scaled to match rotations of 360\degr\ at constant speed.
+The ephemeris of the Sun was used to estimate the offset between the astronomical azimuth of the Sun and the encoder readout of the radiometer peak signal during scans with closest approach in the direction of the Sun.
+To guarantee a consistent mechanical configuration for all scans, we used a calibrated steel bar to lock the dish into pre-defined elevation angles.
+Fine-tuning of the actual azimuth and elevation angles was accomplished by re-projecting the polar coordinates, $\theta$ and $\phi$, of the boresight onto a celestial grid centered on the ephemeris-specified position of the Moon, as shown in Fig.~\ref{Fig6}.
 We estimated the pointing accuracy of the surveys obtained from the Colombian and Brazilian data using the RMS deviation of the centroid of the Gaussian fits in Fig.~\ref{Fig3ini} from the origin of the Moon-centered coordinate system.
 We obtained RMS values of $6\farcm84$ from the Colombian data and $5\farcm26$ from the Brazilian data.